-Section 98.
-Functions of the Municipal Children's Council
+Section 14.
+Functions of the Municipal Children's Council.

-- 1. To act upon the problems of the children. - 2.
-Monitor and evaluate the programs and activities that involve children either by the government or from the NG0s. - 3.
-To spearhead and facilitate programs or activities that will help the children through seminars, training, skills development and outreach program. - 4.
-Formulate and consolidate plans and projects that are to be implemented. - 5.
-To set forth rules and regulations within the organizations. - 6.
-Initiate allocation of funds for the projects envisioned by the children's council. - 7.
-Discuss issues and concerns and information from the BCC and MCC. - 8.
+- a.
+To act upon the problems of the children. - b.
+Monitor and evaluate the programs and activities that involve children either by the government or from the NG0s. - c.
+To spearhead and facilitate programs or activities that will help the children through seminars, training, skills development and outreach program. - d.
+Formulate and consolidate plans and projects that are to be implemented. - e.
+To set forth rules and regulations within the organizations. - f.
+Initiate allocation of funds for the projects envisioned by the children's council. - g.
+Discuss issues and concerns and information from the BCC and MCC. - h.
 Receive and examine reports written or made by the BCC.